Center of Mass and spin for isolated sources of gravitational radiation: Final Comments and Conclusions

 \item It is believed that in late 2017 aLIGO will be operational to detect radiation from coalescing neutron stars and/or black holes.
 As we are all aware, numerical waveforms will never be able to fill out the parameter space needed for a coincidence check.
 Therefore, several ODE models like the PN approach or the EOB have been pursued with that goal in mind.
 Our approach should be useful to the ODE models for the reasons outlined below.

 The PN approach has several tentative definitions of center of mass with vanishing acceleration while emitting gravitational radiation.
 Since the motion of the center of mass is crucial in analyzing the motion of the coalescing sources, evolution of the mass and current momenta, and finally in the plot of the waveform in time domain, it is important to know whether or not the center of mass has an acceleration during this process.
 In this work we have shown that the center of mass has an acceleration which is partially given by the radiation reaction of $M$, $P^i$, and $J^i$ and partially given by the relationship between the center of mass velocity, gravitational radiation and the global quantities $M$, $P^i$, and $J^i$.
 Following our results, the equations of motion for the coalescing sources should be revised if it can be shown that the waveform changes when the center of mass has acceleration.
-This will be addressed in the future. \end{itemize}
+This will be addressed in the future. \item Finally we want to address an important conceptual issue, the meaning of the observational space, i.e. the solution space of the RNC cut equation.

+In this work we have used worldlines on a 4-dim Minkowski space constructed on the solution space of the RNC cut equation.
+This flat metric can be regarded as the zeroth order approximation on a perturbation procedure on NSF to construct Lorentzian metrics.
+Note also that, both the in ANK and PN approaches, a flat background metric is used to introduce worldlines and propagate the gravitational radiation.
+Thus, in the three formulations that provide equations of motion for the gravitational sources one uses the same Minkowski background to compare results.

+However, the RNC cut equation provides a method to construct a 4-dim observational space with a regular metric constructed from fields at null infinity.
+In which sense is the solution space points $x^a$ and regular metric associated with the RNC cut equation related to the "real spacetime" from which the gravitational radiation is obtained at null infinity?

+If the gravitational source is composed of ordinary matter.
+Then the NSF equations provides in principle a method to construct null cone cuts for "real" points of the spacetime.
+The equation has three different terms, a Huygens part made of gravitational radiation, a gravitational tail and a source term that includes integrals along spacetime lines and is responsible for caustics and singularities.
+Therefore, if one is able to detect gravitational waves one can then safely assume that is not on a caustic region.
+Moreover, we do not have the technology to detect gravitational tails and we conclude that the dominant part of the NSF equation for the situation assumed above is the Huygens one.

+The RNC cut equation is the smoothed version of the NSF equation, obtained by neglecting the other contributions and extending de validity of the Huygens part to the whole sphere.
+Thus, one could define a "norm" for metrics constructed from the NSF and RNC cut equations using energy methods to see how far apart are the solutions.
+One should mention that this comparison is a highly non trivial task that is worth addressing in the future.